 - Two European countries – Spain and Portugal continued to grow commercial biotech crops in 2017.

 Experiences and Evidence from Africa

-As of 2015, South Africa, Burkina Faso, and Sudan were the African countries with commercialized biotech crops.
+As of 2017, South Africa and Sudan were the African countries with commercialized biotech crop

-Sudan has been planting Bt cotton for four years.
-This amounts to 120,000 hectares of Bt cotton, up from 90,000 hectares (33%) increase from 2014.
-About 45,000 farmers planted insect resistant cotton.
+Sudan has been planting Bt cotton since 2012.
+Some 192,000 hectares of Bt cotton were planted in 2017, up from 120,600 hectares in 2016.
 This was a major breakthrough in the cotton industry of the country because cotton production has been declining in the past couple of years due to bollworm infestation.

 Health Benefits of Biotech Crops

 Besides reduction in pesticide residues, biotech crops have potential to increase the nutritional value of foods and enhance human health in various ways: